Tallahassee Softball Camps

 Alameda earned her bachelor's degree in communications from Oklahoma in 1993 and played softball professionally in Europe for a season before beginning her coaching career.

-Assistant Florida State softball coach Craig Snider begins his third season with the Seminoles and has already done wonders with the Seminole hitters in just two years in Tallahassee.
+Assistant Florida State softball coach Craig Snider begins his fourth season with the Seminoles and has already done wonders with the Seminole hitters in just three years in Tallahassee.

 In 2012, Snider's daily teachings helped the team establish a strong sense of plate discipline.
 FSU's 230 walks were vital toward manufacturing runs, with it being the team's highest total since 2004.
 Throughout the season, the Seminole offense proved to be a clutch-hitting bunch that could come through in late-game situations.
-It was also a fundamentally-sound group that improved greatly in situational hitting, contributing to its 47-16 overall record this past season.
+It was also a fundamentally-sound group that improved greatly in situational hitting, contributing to its 47-16 overall record.

 Moreover, Snider's first season at FSU was an enjoyable one for everyone associated with the program.
 He has proven in just a short period of time how easily he relates with student-athletes while working with them day-to-day, and is someone who is sure to develop positive and meaningful relationships with future Seminoles on the recruiting trail.
 As someone who possesses an innovative mindset, Snider will continue to help FSU student-athletes at the plate through his analytical work in the video room, batting cages and on the field.